WIPACrepo/lta/README.md

     snake clean                # Remove build cruft
     snake coverage             # Perform coverage analysis
-    snake dist                 # Create a distribution tarball and wheel snake lint                 # Run static analysis tools snake rebuild              # Test and lint the module snake test                 # Test the module
+    snake dist                 # Create a distribution tarball and wheel snake docker               # Create a docker container snake lint                 # Run static analysis tools snake rebuild              # Test and lint the module snake test                 # Test the module

-The task `rebuild` doesn't really build (no need to compile Python), but it does run the unit tests.
+The task `rebuild` doesn't really build (no need to compile Python), but it does run static analysis tools and unit tests.

 ### Bumping to the next version
 If you need to increase the version number of the project, don't